 5. OPINION OF THE CENTRAL COUNCIL OF ALTRAN TECHNOLOGIES' ECONOMIC AND SOCIAL UNIT

-In accordance with Articles L. 2323-35 et seq. of the French Employment Code, the CCUES was consulted as part of the process for informing and consulting with employee representative bodies of Altran Technologies.
+In accordance with Articles L. 2323-35 et seq. of the French Employment Code, the CC UES was consulted as part of the process for informing and consulting with employee representative bodies of Altran Technologies on the proposed Offer.